Accessing the Archives

 The Historical Society Archives works to make accessible and preserve our collections, and we have established policies and procedures to protect our holdings for the future.

 - Researchers have access to the holdings of the Historical Society Archives by appointment only.
-The archivist will schedule your appointment after a research interview.
+The collections manager will schedule your appointment after a research interview.

 - 10:00 am – 12:00 pm